 The calcium in alfalfa hay can cause the pH of the urine to become more alkaline which can lead to the formation of urinary calculi.

-It is very important to understand that feeding alfalfa hay to male goats is not recommended at all.
+It is very important to understand that feeding alfalfa hay or alfalfa pellets to male goats is not recommended at all.

 Symptoms- How Do I Know If It's Urinary Calculi?
 Symptoms of Urinary Calculi include tail twitching in males, restlessness, anxiety and a "hunched-up" body posture as the animal strains to urinate.
 Catch it early!
 If your buck or wether does not come to be fed as usual and if you see them straining to pee, it's likely Urinary Calculi.
 Treatment must begin immediately.